Open-CMSIS-Pack/cmsis-toolbox/docs/ReferenceApplications.md

 ### Typical Directory Structure

-The directory structure of the above example from the programmers point of view is shown below.
+The table below shows the typical directory structure of the above example from the programmers point of view.
 The software layer in the directory `./Board` is copied from the BSP of the related board.

 Directory Content                   | Content :-----------------------------------|:---------------